 Adding pages to existing multi-language groups: On your landing page or website page dashboard, look for the globe icon next to your translated page.
 To see the translated pages associated with the page, click on the ‘arrow’ icon to open up the dropdown.

-- In the dialog box, click the Language of selected page dropdown menu and select a language for this page.
+In the dialogue box, click the Language of selected page dropdown menu and select a language for this page.

 Before you take things live, you’ll need to get a web developer to add a language switcher feature to your page template.
 You can do so using HubSpot’s design manager tool.